humanascode/azure-rbac-controller/README.md

 ```

 Go to your GitHub repository → **Settings** → **Secrets and variables** → **Actions** → **New repository secret** 3 times to add the above secrets.

+> **Recommendation:** Configure [branch rulesets](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/managing-rulesets/about-rulesets) to protect the `main` branch.
+This ensures that all changes go through pull requests with proper review and that the Terraform plan workflow runs before merging.

 ---